mailoptin/mailoptin/readme.txt

 * Removed http requests for convertkit tags and sequences in admin_init.
 * Fixed bug where new post notification wasn’t sending if constantcontact account is US due to missing postal code data.
 * Moved MC group validation script to mailoptin.js file

-* Added index.php to all folders to prevent directory browsing.
-* Removed close optin and close optin and reload in non-popup, slide in and notification bar types.
 * Code and performance improvements.
+MailOptin is now 10x faster.

 = 2.2.0.3 =
 * Removed test files that raised security warning by VaultPress.